Strange Blues

 Strange Blues is an album by American saxophonist Jackie McLean, recorded in 1957 and released on the Prestige label.
 It features three tracks with McLean in a quartet featuring pianist Jon Mayer, bassist Bill Salter and drummer Larry Ritchie, one with a quartet featuring pianist Mal Waldron, bassist Art Phipps and drummer Art Taylor and one with a quartet featuring pianist Gil Coggins, bassist Paul Chambers and drummer Louis Hayes.
 Trumpeter Webster Young and tuba player Ray Draper appear together on two tracks.

 Reception

-The AllMusic review by Scott Yanow stated: "a generally strong set chiefly recommended to Jackie McLean completists."
+The AllMusic review by Scott Yanow called the album "a generally strong set chiefly recommended to Jackie McLean completists."